pitzl/tele-scope/README.md

   ```
   sudo apt-get install cmake
   ```
-* (you may need to have svn installed)
+* (for GeneralBrokenLines you need to have svn installed)

-* for pXar you need the USB driver from FTDI:
+* for proc600 data you need the USB driver from FTDI:
   ```
   download from http://www.ftdichip.com/Drivers/D2XX.htm
   (for Linux: x64 (64 bit))